Andrea

 Meaning

 Literal translation: 'manly' or 'brave'.
-In Australian English contexts, it connotes qualities of strength and courage, often associated with resilience and robustness common in Australian culture.
+In Australian context, it connotes strength and courage, often associated with traditional masculine virtues.

 Pronunciation